-Problem solving with a journal you’ll be capable to shortly file vital ideas, write down private experiences, make sketches, and discover concepts if you hold an “Idea Journal” with you always with problem solving selection criteria examples.
+Problem solving with a journal you’ll be capable of shortly filing vital ideas, writing down private experiences, making sketches, and discovering concepts if you hold “Idea Journal” with you always with problem solving selection criteria examples.

 Working out issues by sorting your ideas on paper after which viewing them more objectively is less complicated than having all of your ideas caught in your head (and can present higher problem-solving methods).

 7. Use Mind Maps to Help Visualize the Problem

 Mind Maps, a visible snapshot of an issue and its doable options, can assist focus thoughts, stimulate the brain, improve the capability for creative considering, and generate more concepts for options.

 Make a Mind Map by drawing your drawback because of the central concept.
 Add “main branches” consisting of all the explanations for the issue.
 Use “sub-branches” to discover further particulars.